TrustyJAID/Blockchain-downloader/README.md

 # Blockchain-downloader

-Downloads information from the blockchain;
+Downloads information from the blockchain.

 This code has been modified from several sources and is free to use.